 Over the last several years, technology and medicine have joined forces to provide additional levels of care for short-staffed facilities and homebound patients.
 Since the arrival of the COVID-19 pandemic, and with health insurance challenges faced by many people, the need for innovation in patient care has become overwhelming.
 People seeking medical attention while minimizing exposure to COVID-19 – and providers with a shortage of staff, space, and budget – are looking to telemedicine as the most viable solution.

-While almost all providers could benefit from the use of technology to manage their patient load and maintain patient safety, it costs money to implement a telemedicine program.
+While almost all providers could benefit from using technology to manage their patient load and maintain patient safety, it costs money to implement a telemedicine program.
 Fortunately, the federal government has picked up on the 154% increase in telemedicine visits over the last year.
 In response, Congress has released a new wave of funding support.
 The Federal Communications Commission has announced $249 million in grant funding for telemedicine programs, and the USDA is making $42.3 million available for distance learning and training.

 The Grant – Are You the Right Fit?